-If you don’t know the name Johnnie Cochran, you likely will soon.
-The defense lawyer’s controversial role in the O.J.
-Simpson trial is set to be portrayed on ‘American Crime Story,’ which premieres February 2.
+Johnnie Cochran’s controversial role in the O.J.
+Simpson trial is set to be portrayed on ‘American Crime Story’.
 Before watching the show, get to know more about Johnnie below!

 Despite being on trial for murder in 1994, O.J.
 Simpson is living his life as a free man thanks to Johnnie Cochran and his incredible talent.
 Johnnie, who passed away in 2005 at 67 years old, served as the primary defense lawyer for O.J. in the most publicized criminal trial in United States history.
 The new series American Crime Story: The People vs. O.J.
 Simpson will show Johnnie’s major role in the trial, but we have five more things you should know about him right here!

 1. He became a lawyer because of the ‘Brown v.
 Board of Education’ case.
 Johnnie was inspired by Thurgood Marshall and his win in the historical case, which is what convinced Johnnie that was destined to practice law himself.
 He was determined to make a difference in the way Thurgood did.